Liver transplant is surgery to replace a diseased liver with a healthy liver.

 - Non-alcoholic fatty liver disease (also called non-alcoholic steatohepatitis or NASH)

 - Acute toxicity from an overdose of acetaminophen or due to consuming poisonous mushrooms.

 Other illnesses that may cause cirrhosis and liver failure include:

 - Liver damage from poisoning or medicines

-- Problems with the drainage system of the liver (the biliary tract), such as primary biliary cirrhosis or primary sclerosing cholangitis
+- Problems with the drainage system of the liver (the biliary tract), such as primary biliary cholangitis (previously called primary biliary cirrhosis) or primary sclerosing cholangitis

 Liver transplant surgery is often not recommended for people who have:

 - Certain infections, such as tuberculosis or osteomyelitis

 - Difficulty taking medicines several times each day for the rest of their lives

 - Heart or lung disease (or other life-threatening diseases)

 - Infections, such as hepatitis, that are considered to be active